 Buffered not working with Netflix?
 Try this...

-I’ve tested a lot of VPNs and I find Express reliably works to unblock Netflix US, UK, AUS, CA, FR, IT, JP, DE, and others.
+I’ve tested a lot of VPNs and I find NordVPN reliably works to access Netflix in multiple countries, thanks to its SmartPlay technology, which helps users access all kinds of geo-controlled content.
 It’s really fast as well so you can binge in HD without the buffering.

 Why Netflix Blocks a VPN Provider

 Netflix really isn’t evil.
-It just seems that way when you find that they’ve blocked your favorite Buffered VPN server (again).
+It just seems that way when you find that your favorite Buffered VPN server can’t connect (again).
 What it comes down to is that the streaming service is required to block any attempts to access content from outside of licensed viewing regions.

 Content licensing in the entertainment industry basically ignores the worldwide spread of the web and is instead based on geographical licenses, restricting access to a particular area.
 That means your favorite Warner Brothers movie or The CW Network TV series might not be available depending on where you’re trying to access it from.